jismonthomas/jismonthomas/README.md

 #### I am Jismon, a frontend developer 👦🏻

 - 🧑🏻‍💻   &nbsp; I’m currently working at <a href='https://www.ensolsystems.com/' target="_blank">Ensol Systems</a>
-- 🖥   &nbsp; Frontend Developer
+- 🖥   &nbsp; Software Developer
 - 📫   &nbsp; How to reach me: <a href='https://www.linkedin.com/in/jismonthomas/'>LinkedIn</a> | <a href='mailto:hellojismonthomas@gmail.com'>Email</a>

 <!--